Bret Weinstein: Post-Evergreen activities

-Following his resignation from Evergreen, he appeared on the podcasts of Sam Harris and Joe Rogan on many occasions.
-He moderated two debates between Harris and Jordan Peterson.
-He appeared in the documentary No Safe Spaces, which documents the Evergreen incidents.
-Weinstein's brother Eric coined the term "intellectual dark web" and described Bret as a member.
-The term refers to a group of academics and media personalities who publish and debate outside the mainstream media.
+Following his resignation from Evergreen State College, Weinstein appeared on the podcasts of Sam Harris and Joe Rogan and moderated two debates between Harris and Jordan Peterson.
+Weinstein appeared before the U.S. House Oversight Committee in 2018 to discuss freedom of speech on college campuses and appeared in the 2019 documentary No Safe Spaces, which documents the Evergreen incidents.
+He was named in a 2018 New York Times essay by columnist Bari Weiss as a prominent member of the "intellectual dark web".
+The term was coined by Weinstein's brother Eric, and came to refer to a loose network of public figures opposed to left-wing identity politics and political correctness.

 In June 2019, Weinstein began the DarkHorse Podcast on his YouTube channel, which is usually co-hosted with his wife Heather.
-Their first guest was Andy Ngo, and guests have also included Glenn Loury, Douglas Murray, Sam Harris, John Wood Jr., Thomas Chatterton Williams and Coleman Hughes.
+Their first guest was Andy Ngo.
+Other guests have included Harris, Glenn Loury, Douglas Murray, John Wood Jr., Thomas Chatterton Williams and Coleman Hughes.
 Topics for the podcast often center on current events, science, and culture.

 Weinstein was a 2019–2020 James Madison Program Visiting Fellow at Princeton University, which continued for the 2020–2021 year.

 In 2021, Weinstein and Heying's book, A Hunter-Gatherer's Guide to the 21st Century, was published.
 The book reached the New York Times Best Seller list for October 3, 2021, at No. 3 for Combined Print & E-Book Nonfiction and No. 4 for Hardcover Nonfiction.
 The hardcover listing was marked with a dagger, indicating that some retailers had reported receiving bulk orders.
-Reviewing the book for The Guardian, psychologist Stuart J. Ritchie wrote that the authors "lazily repeat false information from other pop-science books", and that overall the book was characterized by an annoying, know-it-all attitude.
+In a review for The Guardian, psychologist Stuart J. Ritchie writes that Weinstein and Heying "lazily repeat false information from other pop-science books", and that overall the book was characterized by an annoying, know-it-all attitude.

-Personal life and views

-Weinstein is married to Heather Heying, an evolutionary biologist who also worked at Evergreen.
-Heying resigned from the college along with Weinstein and took a similar position during the Day of Absence controversy.

-Weinstein describes himself as politically liberal, progressive, and left-libertarian.
-He appeared before the U.S. House Oversight Committee on May 22, 2018, to discuss freedom of speech on college campuses.
-In 2020, he announced Unity 2020, a plan to nominate for the upcoming US presidential elections a pair of suitable candidates, each associated with one of both major political parties, to govern as a team.

-Weinstein has lived in Portland, Oregon, since 2018.
+Health misinformation

 COVID-19

 During the COVID-19 pandemic, Weinstein made several public appearances advocating the use of the antiparasitic drug ivermectin to prevent or treat the disease and downplaying the effectiveness of COVID-19 vaccines.
-David Gorski, in Science-Based Medicine, described Weinstein as a prominent "COVID-19 contrarian and spreader of disinformation", and "one of the foremost purveyors of COVID-19 disinformation", citing his appearances on Joe Rogan and Bill Maher.
-Sam Harris criticized Weinstein's advocacy, stating that he "consider[s] it dangerous".
-Eric Topol, professor of molecular medicine, described Weinstein's position on mRNA vaccines as "totally irresponsible.
-It's reckless.
-It's sick.
-It's predatory.
-It's really sad."
+A review in the academic journal AIDS and Behavior says Weinstein has been "instrumental in spreading COVID misinformation".
+Physician David Gorski, editor of Science-Based Medicine, describes Weinstein as a prominent "COVID-19 contrarian" and "one of the foremost purveyors of COVID-19 disinformation", citing his appearances on The Joe Rogan Experience and Real Time with Bill Maher.
+An article in Canadian Family Physician characterizes Weinstein as one of the "intelligent misinformers", whose academic and presentational skills gives their medical misinformation a "superficial air of credibility".